laurentlb/shader-minifier/README.md

 Avoid macros that contain references to other variables, or affect how the code should be parsed.
 You may get a parse error in Shader Minifier, or get an output that won't compile.

+### Evaluation of preprocessor directives

+With the flag `--preprocess`, Shader Minifier will try to evaluate some preprocessing directives:

+* `#ifdef` is evaluated based on macros defined in the file.
+* `#else` is supported.
+* Nested `#ifdef` are supported.
+* Unknown directives will be preserved.

+This is still experimental and there are some limitations:

+* `#if` is not supported yet.
+* Macros declared with `#define` will be kept in the file, even if they are no longer needed.

 ### Verbatim